acceleratedscience/open-ad-toolkit/readme/models.md

             aws configure

-        -   Your user's access key can be found in your [IAM dashboard] > [Users](https://console.aws.amazon.com/iam/home#/users), however the secret access key should have been stored in your password manager or elsewhere.
+        -   Your user's access key can be found in your [IAM dashboard] > [Users], however the secret access key should have been stored in your password manager or elsewhere.
         -   The fields "Default region name" and "Default output format" can be left blank

     </div>